AN AMERICAN REVOLUTION DIARY

 Widely read by the soldiers the next day, Tom Paine’s The American Crisis appealed to the cause of liberty in “times that try men’s souls.”
 To anyone who shrank from the fight, Paine declared that their children “will curse his cowardice [when] a little might have saved the whole.”
 The true course, Paine added, was not to seek peace, but to say, “If there must be trouble, let it be in my day, that my child may have peace.”
 Brave words could not conceal the peril.
 For December 24, the commander-in-chief chose the passwords, “Victory or Death.” ~ David O. Stewart, author of THE SUMMER OF 1787: The Men Who Invented the Constitution. www.davidostewart.com

-Day 1—December 25, 1776: Crossing the Delaware River – At about 4:30 A.M., as dusk settled into dark, vanguard regiments began to board sixty-five foot Durham boats—some thirty-five men to each of the massive shallow-draft vessels—as sailors from the vaunted 14th Massachusetts Regiment, Colonel John Glover’s “Marbleheaders,” began the arduous task of transporting about 2,400 men across the frigid Delaware.
-Philadelphia dock hands managed moving the horses and artillery onto Sam McConkey’s flat-bottom ferry boats.
+Day 1—December 25, 1776: Crossing the Delaware River – Approximate temperature at beginning the crossing 29°.
+At about 4:30 P.M., as dusk settled into dark, vanguard regiments began to board sixty-five foot Durham boats—some thirty-five men to each of the massive shallow-draft vessels—as sailors from the vaunted 14th Massachusetts Regiment, Colonel John Glover’s “Marbleheaders,” began the arduous task of transporting about 2,400 men across frigid Delaware.
+Philadelphia dock hands managed to move the horses and artillery onto Sam McConkey’s flat-bottom ferry boats.
 By 8:00 P.M. a full-bore nor’easter lashed the region, slowing the operations to a tedious crawl.
 By 3:30 A.M., the last of the troops would land on the eastern bank of the Delaware.
-The mission was hours behind schedule, and although the general didn’t know it, his carefully laid plans already had gone wrong.
+The mission was hours behind schedule, and although the general didn’t know it, his carefully laid plans had already gone wrong.
 The foul weather had stymied the movements of the two patriot columns that were supposed to cross farther to the south.
 Washington was on his own.
 Moving from McConkey’s Ferry, the small army turned right at Bear Tavern Road and headed toward Trenton, nine miles south.
 Moving through unrelenting weather, ragged soldiers and straining animals successfully hauled artillery across the steep banks of Jacob’s Creek.
 Soldiers were urged on by their officers, warning them to keep moving or freeze and die—and at least two poor souls were lost on the march.
 At Birmingham (today’s West Trenton) the troops split into parallel columns, one under Nathanael Greene, the other under John Sullivan.
 Fortune blessed their advance.
-The wretched weather kept enemy reconnaissance to a minimum; and Colonel Johann Rall, the Hessian commander, misinterpreted a clash between one of his outposts and a rebel advance party.
+The wretched weather kept enemy reconnaissance to a minimum, and Colonel Johann Rall, the Hessian commander, misinterpreted a clash between one of his outposts and a rebel advance party.
 Forewarned of a possible attack, Rall thought any American threat ended with the skirmish and relaxed his security.
 Weather conditions were mercilessly cold, 27° with a windchill in the teens.
 Snow, sleet, and hail hampered the night march. ~ Mark Edward Lender, author of CABAL!: The Plot Against General Washington. www.markedwardlender.com

 Day 2—December 26, 1776: First Battle of Trenton – As Washington approached Trenton, he was astounded by the valor of his men, who had marched all night and were still eager to attack.
 Though a snowy tempest still whirled around them, the squalls now blew at their backs as they raced forward at a brisk pace.
 Intent on exploiting the element of surprise, Washington wanted his men to startle the Hessians.
 Emerging from the Trenton woods shortly after eight A.M., he divided his wing of the army into three columns and spearheaded the middle column himself, trotting forward in an exposed position.
 As his men surged ahead, he reported to Hancock, they “seemed to vie with the other in pressing forward.”
 Washington heard artillery blasts exploding on the River Road, confirming that the two American wings had coordinated their arrival.